lussierc/blockchain-19/writing/concept.md

 ## Description of the Tasks to Complete:

-- *Finalize the attributes of the blockchain:*
+- *Finalize the attributes of the blockchain.*
-- *Do a run-through/manual run of our blockchain concept on a new ledger:*
+- *Do a run-through/manual run of our blockchain concept on a new ledger.*
-- *Begin implementation of the hash solver in Python:*
+- *Begin implementation of the hash solver in Python.*
-- *Finalize and test accuracy of hash solver:*
+- *Finalize and test accuracy of hash solver.*
-- *Implement open ledger capabilities (allow users to enter their own entries into the blockchain, which are then converted using the hash solver):*
+- *Implement open ledger capabilities (allow users to enter their own entries into the blockchain, which are then converted using the hash solver).*
-- *Implement feature allowing user to export/import their blockchain file using a CSV:*
+- *Implement feature allowing user to export/import their blockchain file using a CSV.*

 ## Timeline to Complete the Project: